mathieucarbou/MycilaWebSerial/docs/index.md

 - Command history (up/down arrow keys) saved in local storage
 - Support logo and fallback to title if not found.
 - Arduino 3 / ESP-IDF 5.1 Compatibility
+- Improved performance: can stream up to 20 lines per second is possible

 To add a logo, add a handler for `/logo` to serve your logo in the image format you want, gzipped or not.
 You can use the [ESP32 embedding mechanism](https://docs.platformio.org/en/latest/platforms/espressif32.html).